Mr0grog/google-docs-to-markdown/README.md

 ```

 However, what you really want it run this after copying text from Google Docs.
 To do this, you'll need to extract the HTML
 on the clipboard.
-Here's a script to do this:
+Here's a script for macOS to do this:

 ```shell
 swift - <<EOF | npx google-docs-to-markdown | pbcopy